mmmaction/performance/README.md

 ## API

-We did our best on DB level and on application level, lets explore the possibilites on "API" level now!
+We did our best on DB level and on application level, lets explore the possibilities on "API" level now!

 ### API functionality